-615 Acknowledgements
+Acknowledgements

-This work was funded by the Alfred-Wegener-Institut Helmholtz-Zentrum für Polar- und Meeresforschung through its research programs "PACES-II" and "Changing Earth - Sustaining our Future".
-Additional financial support was provided by the Chilean oceanographic centers FONDAP-IDEAL (project number 1500003) and COPAS Sur-Austral (AFB170006) to CBL and MHT, and Lamont-Doherty Earth Observatory.
-MHT acknowledges support from scholarship CONICYT-

-- 620 PCHA/Doctorado Nacional/2016-21160454, Postgraduate Office of Universidad de Concepción, Red Clima Red (project number LPR163), and Doctorado MaReA.
-We acknowledge the comments and suggestions by Dr. Giuseppe Cortese and Dr. Louisa Bradtmiller, which helped us to improve the revised version of this manuscript.
+This work was funded by the Alfred-Wegener-Institut Helmholtz-Zentrum für Polar- und Meeresforschung through its research programmes "PACES-II" and "Changing Earth - Sustaining our Future".
+Additional support was provided by the Chilean oceanographic centers FONDAP-IDEAL (project number 1500003) and COPAS Sur-Austral (AFB170006) to CBL and MHT, and Lamont-Doherty Earth Observatory.
+MHT acknowledges support from scholarship CONICYT-PCHA/Doctorado Nacional/2016-21160454, Postgraduate Office of Universidad de Concepción, Red Clima Red (project number LPR163), and Doctorado MaReA.
 We thank the captain, crew and scientific party of R/V Polarstern for a successful PS97 cruise.
-We acknowledge A. Ávila for technical support at the Paleoceanography lab of Universidad de Concepción, R. Schwarz, M. Fleisher and J. Abell for assistance at Lamont-Doherty - 625 Earth Observatory, and S. Wiebe, R. Fröhlking and V. Schumacher for technical support at AWI.
+We acknowledge A. Ávila for technical support at the Paleoceanography lab of Universidad de Concepción, R. Schwarz, M. Fleisher and J. Abell for assistance at Lamont-Doherty Earth Observatory, and S. Wiebe, R. Fröhlking and V. Schumacher for technical support at AWI.